Oldest dated rocks

-The oldest dated rocks formed on Earth, as an aggregate of minerals that have not been subsequently broken down by erosion or melted, are more than 4 billion years old, formed during the Hadean Eon of Earth's geological history.
-Meteorites that were formed in other planetary systems can pre-date Earth.
-Particles from the Murchison meteorite were dated in January 2020 to be 7 billion years old.
+The oldest dated rocks formed on Earth, as an aggregate of minerals that have not been subsequently broken down by erosion or melted, are more than 4 billion years old, formed during the Hadean Eon of Earth's geological history, and mark the start of the Archean Eon, which is defined to start with the formation of the oldest intact rocks on Earth.

-Hadean rocks are exposed on Earth's surface in very few places, such as in the geologic shields of Canada, Australia, and Africa.
+Archean rocks are exposed on Earth's surface in very few places, such as in the geologic shields of Canada, Australia, and Africa.
 The ages of these felsic rocks are generally between 2.5 and 3.8 billion years.
 The approximate ages have a margin of error of millions of years.
-In 1999, the oldest known rock on Earth was dated to 4.031 ±0.003 billion years, and is part of the Acasta Gneiss of the Slave craton in northwestern Canada.
+In 1999, the oldest known rock on Earth was dated to 4.031 ±0.003 billion years, and is part of the Acasta Gneiss of the Slave Craton in northwestern Canada.
 Researchers at McGill University found a rock with a very old model age for extraction from the mantle (3.8 to 4.28 billion years ago) in the Nuvvuagittuq greenstone belt on the coast of Hudson Bay, in northern Quebec; the true age of these samples is still under debate, and they may actually be closer to 3.8 billion years old.
 Older than these rocks are crystals of the mineral zircon, which can survive the disaggregation of their parent rock and be found and dated in younger rock formations.

 In January 2019, NASA scientists reported the discovery of the oldest known Earth rock, found on the Moon.
 Apollo 14 astronauts returned several rocks from the Moon and, later, scientists determined that a fragment from a rock nicknamed Big Bertha, which had been chosen by astronaut Alan Shepard, contained "a bit of Earth from about 4 billion years ago".
 The rock fragment contained quartz, feldspar, and zircon, all common on Earth, but highly uncommon on the Moon.
-In January 2020, astronomers reported that the oldest material on Earth found so far are Murchison meteorite particles that have been determined to be 7 billion years old, billions of years older than the 4.54 billion years age of Earth itself.
+Pre-solar grains in meteorites are older than the Solar System, with some grains extracted from the Murchison meteorite claimed to be 7 billion years old.